 Once you have hacked your Vita, Vitashell will take the place of the content manager in allowing you to connect to your PC through USB or FTP server.
-If for whatever reason you lose access to VitaShell (such as formatting memory or accidental deletion) and did not back it up in QCMA, follow this guide to reinstall it.
+If for whatever reason you lose access to VitaShell (such as formatting your memory card or accidental deletion) and did not back it up in QCMA, follow this guide to reinstall it.
 This guide is for Windows computer.

 Step 1: Install Qcma